user profile avatar

 Finalist

-My name is Sarah Goecke, I am a college sophomore and I dream of working for National Geographic one day.
+Hello!
+My name is Sarah Goecke and I am a college junior at Ohio University, located in the Appalachian region.
+I dream of working for National Geographic one day.
 I am extremely passionate about the environment and climate change.
-I am an Environmental Science and Sustainability major and I have a Japanese minor and a Geography minor at Ohio University.
+I am an Environmental Science and Sustainability major, I have a Japanese minor, a Geography minor, an East Asian studies certificate, and an Environmental Resilience certificate.
+I plan to graduate university in May 2027 with my bachelor's degree.
+After graduation, I will pursue a master's degree.

 Education